pfichtner/vaadoo-poc/README.md

 ## Drawbacks
 - no runtime internationalization (i18n) since messages are copied during compile-time into the bytecode
+- no central point to change validation logic, e.g. if the regexp for mail address validation changes the classes have to been recompiled
 - increased class sizes since the code gets copied into each class instead of having a central point that contains the code

 ## Pitfalls